 Balancing and Settlement Code sandbox now available for innovators

-Today Elexon is launching a new support service where innovators from new and existing companies can trial products and services which could transform the electricity sector.
+Today sees the launch of a new support service where innovators from new and existing companies can trial products and services which could transform the electricity sector

 Elexon, manager of the Balancing and Settlement Code (BSC), was the first energy code body to develop a ‘sandbox’ where innovators can trial concepts in a live market environment, without having to meet all the usual energy code rules.